1880 Republican National Convention: James Garfield

 James Garfield came to Chicago as a senator-elect from Ohio, who had represented the state in the United States House since 1863.
 He was elected to the Ohio Senate in 1859, and the following year was admitted to the Ohio bar.
 He served as state senator until 1861, when he enlisted in the Union Army at the start of the Civil War.
 Garfield was assigned to command the 42nd Ohio Volunteer Infantry, and had the task of driving Confederate forces out of eastern Kentucky.
 Garfield led an attack with a number of infantry regiments against Confederate cavalry at Jenny's Creek on January 6, 1862.
 The Confederates retreated, and for leading his men to victory, Garfield was promoted to brigadier general in March 1862.

 Garfield served under Major General Don Carlos Buell at the Battle of Shiloh and under Thomas J. Wood at the siege of Corinth.
 Garfield's health deteriorated and he was assigned to serve on a commission that investigated the conduct of Union general Fitz John Porter.
 In the spring of 1863, Garfield returned to the field as chief of staff for William S. Rosecrans, commander of the Army of the Cumberland.
 After the disastrous Chickamauga campaign in September 1863, Rosecrans was relieved of his command.
 Garfield had fought bravely during the battles, so his reputation was not damaged, and he was subsequently promoted to major general.
 Garfield's fame spread, and William Dennison engineered Garfield's 1862 election to Congress.
 As Whitelaw Reid commented, Garfield was "the most able and prominent of the young politicians who entered the army at the outbreak of the war."
 Garfield did not want to leave the army, so he personally visited President Abraham Lincoln for advice.
 Lincoln told Garfield that he had more generals than he could handle, and what he needed was political support, so Garfield took his seat in the House in December 1863.

 Garfield was reelected every two years from 1864 to 1878.
 In 1872, he faced allegations of corruption for receiving $329 in tainted money in the Crédit Mobilier of America corruption scandal.
 Garfield denied the charges and hired William E. Chandler to defend him.
-There was not much evidence against Garfield, so no ation was taken against him by Congressional investigators, and his political career was not significantly affected.
+There was not much evidence against Garfield, so no action was taken against him by Congressional investigators, and his political career was not significantly affected.
 Four years later, when James G. Blaine moved from the House to the United States Senate, Garfield became the Republican floor leader of the House.
 That year, Garfield served as a member of the Electoral Commission that awarded 20 contested electoral votes to Rutherford B. Hayes in his contest for the Presidency against Samuel J. Tilden.
 Though not affiliated with the Stalwarts or Half-Breeds, Garfield was a friend of Blaine.
 Prior to the 1880 Republican National Convention, Garfield expressed his support for Blaine, but when Sherman entered the race, Garfield backed his fellow Ohioan.